Code-Institute-Submissions/bigmomma/README.md

 ## This Project utilises Python Django Framework.
 ## What my Application does and the needs it fulfils

-# This Application  is a eCommerce SurfStore website, the concept of this idea came from a few days surfing in inchyadoni.
+# This Application  is a eCommerce SurfStore website, the concept of this idea came from a few days surfing in inchydoney..

-# The name for the store came from , my son & step sons , when did would see they the big waves coming they would shout out "The big mommas are coming"
+# The name for the store came from , my son & step sons , when did would see the big waves coming they would shout out "The big mommas are coming"

 # The need for this eCommerce store comes from the increase in the surfing culture in Ireland, with steady growth, &
 # if we get another summer like the one we just did , then there will be a big demand for surf boards & surf gear
 .

-# My Main Interest for this project was to work off my surfing experience in a few days surfing in inchyadony Ireland this summer,
+# My Main Interest for this project was to work off my surfing experience in a few days surfing in inchydoney Ireland this summer,

 ## UX